BatmanAoD/project-ffi-unwind/rfcs/niko.md

   in [rust-lang/rust#52652].
 * Second, to introduce the "C unwind" ABI, with virtually all details (but not quite all) left as "to be determined".
   * The **intent** of this ABI is to permit Rust panics to be "translated" into a "platform-native" unwinding mechanism, though the specific mechanism is dependent on the target platform or other compiler options.
   * (In practice, this translation is a no-op, since Rust panics always use the native mechanism, but this is explicitly not required for the future.)
   * Projects currently relying on unwinding via the "C" ABI should be migrated to this new "C unwind" ABI, which will not abort on unwinding.
 The actual behavior is not specified, but any changes to the behavior or the specification will preserve the intent to permit safe unwinding.
 * Finally, to create a "project group" with the purpose of designing subsequent RFCs to flesh out the details of the "C unwind" ABI
   * The "project group" term is newly introduced: it is a specific type of working group whose goal is to flesh out a particular proposal or complete a project.
   * This working group plans to specify how "C unwind" works on major platforms.
-* The primary goal is to enable Rust panics to propagate safely across foreign native frames.
+  * The primary goal is to enable Rust panics to propagate safely across foreign frames.
-  > XXX We've been using "native frames" to mean non-Rust platform-native
-  > (e.g. C) frames; but, as gnzlbg points out, Rust frames are themselves
-  > "native" (once compiled), and, confusingly, "native" and "foreign" are
-  > rougly synonymous in the sense we've been using them.
-Perhaps instead
-  > we should refer to the "native unwind mechanism" and "foreign
-  > (language) frames".
   * A future goal may be to enable foreign exceptions to propagate across Rust frames.
   * We do not plan to allow catching or throwing foreign exceptions from Rust code

-The first two goals work together.
 The goal of introducing the "C unwind" ABI is simple: it allows existing projects to migrate to the newer ABI and continue to work "as well as they ever did" or better, since they will avoid certain optimizations